tock/book/src/usb-hid.md

 );
 ```

+### 2. Include USB HID Capsule

-Then we need to create the keyboard USB capsule in the board.
-This example works
+Then we need to instantiate the keyboard USB capsule in the board.
+This capsule
+provides the USB Keyboard HID stack needed to interface with the USB hardware
+and provide an interface to communicate as a HID device.

+In general, adding a capsule to a Tock kernel can be somewhat cumbersome.
+To
+simplify this, we use what we call a "component" to bundle all of the setup.
+We
+can use the pre-made `KeyboardHidComponent` component.

-for the nRF52840dk.
-You will need to modify the types if you are using a
+This example works for the nRF52840dk.
+You will need to modify the types if you
-different microcontroller.
+are using a different microcontroller.

 ```rust
 let (keyboard_hid, keyboard_hid_driver) = components::keyboard_hid::KeyboardHidComponent::new(